 Bonds are a type of financial instrument traded in series.
-Bonds are not equity securities.
+Contrary to equities, bonds do not transfer to their holders an ownership title to the company or rights arising from it (e.g. the right to dividend or to participate in general shareholders meetings).
 As regards the manner of settling interest on the incurred debt, we can differentiate between fixed-rate bonds, floating rate bonds (coupon bonds) and zero-coupon bonds.
 Investing in bonds is connected with the following risks:

-- · default risk, i.e. the risk that the issuer may default on the obligation to redeem bonds or pay interest on them, - interest rate risk: this arises from the fact that the price of bonds declines together with a hike of market interest rates, - credit risk: the risk connected with the bankruptcy of the issuer, underwriter, or a guarantor of security or a money market instrument means that the debtor might not be able to discharge assumed liabilities, - liquidity risk.
+- · default risk, i.e. the risk that the issuer may default on the obligation to redeem bonds or pay interest on them, - interest rate risk: this arises from the fact that the price of bonds declines together with a hike of market interest rates, - credit risk: the risk connected with the bankruptcy of the issuer, underwriter, or a guarantor of security or a money market instrument means that the debtor might not be able to discharge assumed liabilities, - liguidity risk.